-The backed-up link (that is, the one that is normally in use) is referred to as the primary.
-The link that replaces it is referred to as the secondary.
-The process involves:
+The WAN restoral feature provides a backup for a serial link in the event of a failure, whether the failure is on the interface or the leased line.
+The backed-up link (that is, the one that is normally in use) is referred to as the primary link.
+The link that replaces it is referred to as the secondary link.
+The restoral process involves:

-- Detecting the primary link failure
+- 1. Detecting the primary link failure

-- Switching to the secondary alternate link
+- 2. Switching to the secondary link

-- Detecting the primary link recovery
+- 3. Detecting the primary link recovery

-- Switching back to the primary link
+- 4. Switching back to the primary link